Martrecia Alleyne

-Martrecia Cherisse Alleyne (born 1991 in Saint Augustine) is an Afro-Trinidadians and Tobagonians model and beauty pageant who placed as the First Runner-up of Miss Trinidad & Tobago Universe 2017 in October 2017 in the Trinidad & Tobago.
+Martrecia Cherisse Alleyne (born 1991 in Saint Augustine) is an Afro–Trinidadians and Tobagonians model and beauty pageant contestant who placed as the First Runner-up of Miss Trinidad & Tobago Universe 2017 in October 2017 in the Trinidad & Tobago.

 Personal life

 Alleyne lives in Saint Augustine, Trinidad & Tobago.
 She is former Valedictorian for the Faculty of Social Sciences at the University of the West Indies, St. Augustine.

 Pageantry

 Miss Trinidad & Tobago Universe 2017

 Alleyne finished as the 1st Runner-up at Miss Universe Trinidad and Tobago 2017.
-Meanwhile, the official winner was Yvonne Clarke crowned as the 2017 winner and competed at Miss Universe 2017 in Las Vegas where she did not place in the top 16.